Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 Various payments, using the example digits of 4242 4242 4242 4242 42 42, were processed to check the functionality of Stripe.
 As per the below report, you can see proof of many successful payments:

 ![image](https://user-images.githubusercontent.com/93741957/208946339-ae13a915-61c9-49f5-bd8e-c574e61ab417.png)

+### Security

+To stop people being able to access sensitive pages directly via the URL I included security into the views.py files to ensure @login_required.
+Which removes non-authenticated users being able to access pages they shouldn't have access to.
+And, also further prompts people to be an authenticated user of the site.

 ### Lighthouse Report